A Fermionic Portal to Vector Dark Matter from a New Gauge Sector: The dark sector and its interactions with the SM

 \subsubsection{Scalars}

 The scalar potential of eq. \eqref{eq:scalarpotential} is constructed starting from the 8 degrees of freedom of all the scalar fields of the theory: 4 for $\Phi_H$ and 4 for $\Phi_D$.
 The theory contains 6 massive gauge bosons: $Z$, $W^\pm$, $V^\prime$ and $V_D$ (with two opposite D-isospin values).
 Therefore 6 Goldstone bosons are needed to give the corresponding longitudinal components.
-Two degrees of freedom are left, which correspond to physical massive scalars: the SM Higgs boson, $h$, and a further CP-even scalar, $H$.
-By denoting the neutral scalars in the interaction eigenstates in terms of their components in the unitary gauge as
+Thus, 2 degrees of freedom are left, which correspond to physical massive scalars: the SM Higgs boson, $h$, and a further CP-even scalar, $H$.
+Upon expressing the neutral scalars in the interaction eigenstates in terms of their components in the unitary gauge as

 the Lagrangian terms for scalar masses can be written as: